ibm-cloud-docs/cephaas/sds-cli-reference.md

 ### Unset config values
 {: #ic-unset-config-values}

-Using `unset` with `config` command allows you to reset the current configured values for a specific option.
+Use `unset` option with `config` command to reset the current configured values for a specific option.

-* **USAGE**

 ```sh
 ibmcloud sds config unset [option]
 ```
 {: pre}

-When `unset` command is used together with `url` option, the currently configured value for the 'url' option is reset.
+When `unset` option is used together with `url` option, the currently configured value for the 'url' option is reset.

 See example with `url` option.